Juan Ponce Enrile: Early life and education

+Early career

-He taught law at the Far Eastern University and practiced law in his father's law firm before taking responsibility for then-Senator Ferdinand Marcos' personal legal affairs in 1964, especially during the latter's term as Senate President.
-After Marcos was elected president in 1965, Enrile became part of his inner circle.
+Enrile taught law at the Far Eastern University and practiced law in his father's law firm before taking responsibility for then-Senator Ferdinand Marcos' personal legal affairs in 1964, especially during the latter's term as Senate President.
+After Marcos was elected president in 1965, he became part of his inner circle.
+His success as a lawyer allowed him to achieve financial security, initially enabling him to build a home for his family in the Phil-am Life Subdivision in Quezon City.
+They subsequently relocated to Urdaneta Village and later to Dasmariñas Village, both in Makati.